 It’s really too bad that this didn’t involve a victimless crime.
 Well, sure, bad for the victim, because there was one, but my point is that it deprived the world of what might have been a pretty decent headline.
 No headline will ever surpass “Headless Body in Topless Bar,” of course, the legendary phrase that everyone at the New York Post immediately recognized was one for the ages: “The whole staff gathered behind Vinnie [Musetto, the author], like one of those oil paintings you see of the signing of the Declaration of Independence, with the Founding Fathers huddled together to absorb the impact of the moment,” a witness later recalled.
 Sadly, destiny grants few such opportunities.
 (Personally I thought “Pantless Objection to Topless Protest” was pretty good, but of course it was only an homage.)

-Anyway, the above is the best I could do after about half a billable hour of thinking about it.
+Anyway, the above is the best I could do after about half a billable hour of thought.

 He has also claimed to be the son of President Eisenhower, which he isn’t.

 At the time of their previous appearance here, only Robert had been charged with a crime (assault), and that charge is reportedly still pending.
 It isn’t illegal (for either gender) in Boulder to be topless in public, so Catharine was guilty only of creeping out the neighbors.
 Until she swindled a half-blind 73-year-old man out of his home, a jury found last week.